MPAS-Dev/compass/docs/developers_guide/quick_start.rst

     it's best to start a new terminal without having sourced a load script at all.

-If you switch to another branch, you will need to rerun ``./conda/configure_compass_env.py`` with the same arguments as above to make sure dependencies are up to date and the ``compass`` package points to the current directory.

 .. note::

     With the conda environment activated, you can switch branches and update